nathanxavier/Simulated-Inertial-Navigation/README.md

  The scene is complete, having the sensors, drones, and any communication needed.

 We used the CoppeliaSim Version 4.6.0 (rev. 18)
+For Python, you need the following libraries:
+ - gym (OPENAI)
+ - sim (CoppeliaSim)
+ - Tensorflow

+No GPU is necessary in this application.